How To Get A South Dakota Certificate of Exemption [2023 Guide]

-When a business purchases inventory to resell, it can do so without paying sales tax.
+In South Dakota, a Certificate of Exemption, also called a resale certificate in many states, allows businesses to purchase items without paying sales tax.
 In order to do so, the retailer will need to provide a South Dakota Certificate of Exemption to their vendor.

 Learn more about what a Certificate of Exemption is, how to get one, and more.